Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC

-Fig.~\ref{fig.rcA} shows the behavior of the total relative corrections $\delta_\pm$ to forward-backward asymmetry of dimuon production versus $M$ under conditions of the CMS experiment at the LHC.
-Here we can see also the factorial combination we need to multiply the Born asymmetry to get the corrected asymmetry.
-It can be notice that many contributions are significantly compensated each other, this effect is usual for such complicated observable as forward-backward asymmetry and using the additive $\delta_\pm$ corrections succesfully clarifies this problem.
+Fig.~\ref{fig.rcA} shows the behaviour of the total relative corrections $\delta_\pm$ to the forward-backward asymmetry in dimuon production as a function of $M$ under CMS experiment conditions at the LHC.
+The figure also displays the multiplicative factor required to correct the Born asymmetry.
+Notably, multiple contributions exhibit significant mutual compensation -- a characteristic feature of such a complex observable as the forward-backward asymmetry.
+The use of additive $\delta_\pm$ corrections effectively resolves this problem.

-At last, Fig.~\ref{fig.A} illustrates the behaviour of the forward-backward asymmetry of dimuon production versus $M$ under conditions of the CMS experiment at the LHC.
-The upper line represent the Born asymmetry while the lower line stands for the asymmetries calculated with allowance all studied at the moment mechanisms: the RCs Drell--Yan, the photon-photon fusion and the boson (gluon and photon) inverse emission.
-The asymmetries obtained upon taking into account the RCs differ significantly from the Born asymmetry in the region of large values of $M$ espesially.
+Finally, Fig.~\ref{fig.A} illustrates the forward-backward asymmetry in dimuon production as a function of $M$ under CMS experiment conditions at the LHC.
+The upper line represents the Born asymmetry, while the lower line corresponds to the asymmetry calculated with allowance for all currently studied mechanisms: radiative corrections in the Drell--Yan process, photon-photon fusion, and boson (gluon and photon) inverse emission.
+The asymmetries accounting for radiative corrections differ significantly from the Born asymmetry at large values of $M$ espesially.